ko1N/nalgebra-euler/README.md

 To access nalgebra-euler and nalgebra simply use:
 ```
-use ::nalgebra_euler::Euler;   // Import Euler from nalgebra-euler
+use nalgebra_euler::Euler;   // Import Euler from nalgebra-euler
-use ::nalgebra_euler::Vector3; // Import Vector3 from nalgebra
+use nalgebra_euler::Vector3; // Import Vector3 from nalgebra
 ```